TritonDataCenter/sdc-cloudapi/docs/index.md

 snapshots, you can boot the machine from a previous snapshot.

 Snapshots are not usable with other machines; they are a point in time snapshot of the current machine.
-Snapshots can also only be taken of  machines that are of type 'smartmachine'.
+Snapshots can also only be taken of machines that are *not* of brand 'kvm'.

 Since SmartMachines use a copy-on-write filesystem, snapshots take up increasing amounts of space as the filesystem changes over time.
 There is a limit to how